Our boarding house is newly renovated with lovely modern furniture and contemporary syling. Rooms are spacious and comfortable.

 From the moment our boarders arrive they join our extended family and many become friends for life.
 Together they create a happy, relaxed atmosphere in the boarding house, ensuring a special home to return to after each school day.
 Boarding life is fun, with a variety of weekend activities available.

 All students are nurtured and guided in their work and play.
-Our Sixth Form boarders are prepared for the independence and self-discipline they will need at University, by having their own rooms in which to work and organise their individual programme of study.
+Our Sixth Form boarders are prepared for the independence and self-discipline they will need at University.
 We offer a variety of extra-curricular activities including music lessons, sporting clubs and fixtures, drama and debating.

 We provide a happy and secure environment where children show an eagerness to thrive and learn together and where each is valued for the unique contribution they can make to our school.